Delighting customers can supercharge marketing effectiveness.

 Kotler himself now states: “It is no longer enough to satisfy your customers.
 You must delight them.”

-Marketers should be in the business of delight.
+Therefore, marketers should be in the business of delight.
 Tom Peters used to talk of; ‘small moments of delight‘ in the context of customer satisfaction – and practitioners should constantly strive to bring delight.

 While you may have to struggle to remember messages or propositions which were based upon purely rational arguments, those that elicited a smile are far more likely to spring to mind and create memorable links to facts.